iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 Option #1
 * Once you're inside the directory that you want to be in run `git init`
-	* creates a subdirectory called .git that will contain all the git related files
+	* creates a subdirectory called .git that will contain all the git-related files
 * If it's a new directory and there's no files.
 Go ahead and write some files
 	* add those files with `git add .`
 		* this adds all files from the directory you're in downwards